jsritong/Interactive-Weather-Processing-Station/README.md

 Text Workstation/Text Editor - allows for editing of text products before sending out.

 Transmitter Group Alignment - allows manual callibration of transmitter attributes.

+This is a work in progress; however, updates are not planned for the near future.

+Thank you for reading!